 Cunard presents...
 Damian Barr.

 Damian Barr is The Sunday Times best-selling author of 'Maggie and Me' and founder of 'Damian Barr's Literary salon'.
-He talks to Cunard about his experience on Queen Mary 2, plans for 2021 and his most treasured travel gift.
+He talks to Cunard about his favourite books, future travel plans and his experience of travelling on Queen Mary 2.
 Barr lives in Sussex with his partner Mike and chickens Blithe and Dolly.
+His new BBC show, Shelf Isolation airs every Sunday at 10.30pm.

-What challenges have you faced moving the literary salon to online?
+What challenges have you faced moving the literary festival to online?

 Lock down happened a week before our event at the Savoy.
 Our 400 guests joined us on facebook and we featured Polly Sampson (with a cameo from husband David Gilmour) John Niven and Pete Paphides.